one2nc/hot-reload-inside-docker-examples/spring-boot-postgres/README.md

 `FOR GRADLE PROJECT:`

-To ensure that hot reload works locally, we need to add `spring-boot-devtools` dependency to `pom.xml` which helps to re-run the application when the changes are detected.
+To ensure that hot reload works locally, we need to add `spring-boot-devtools` dependency to `build.gradle` which helps to re-run the application when the changes are detected.

 Add the below dependency to `build.gradle`